-As indicated in its Anti-fraud and Whistle Blowing Policy, Concern Worldwide is opposed to fraud in all of its forms.
+As indicated in its Anti-fraud Policy and its Whistle Blowing Policy, Concern Worldwide is opposed to fraud in all of its forms.
 It is a condition of this grant that the partner organisation should take all reasonable steps to prevent, detect and deal with fraud.
 Partner agencies are required to: